perveevm/PolygonContestImporter/README.md

 ### Tests generation

-If the problem doesn't have full package generated for the revision that has a standard package, then standard package is downloaded.
+If the problem doesn't have full package generated for the last revision that has a standard package, then standard package is downloaded.
 For standard packages importer runs `doall.bat` for windows (`doall.sh` for other OS), if the script fails, then the importing is terminated.

 ### Generated contest statement downloading